Responsible Energy Briefing: When molecules can't move

 Drilled but uncompleted: the US shale question

-But the infrastructure constraints apply here too: export capacity from the Permian and other producing basins, throughput across the US LNG export terminals — spread across the Gulf of Mexico coast and the Atlantic seaboard — and global shipping availability all determine how quickly additional US volumes actually reach international markets.
+But the infrastructure constraints apply here too:.
+Export capacity from the Permian and other producing basins has its limits.
+Similarly, throughput across the US LNG export terminals which are spread across the Gulf of Mexico coast and the Atlantic seaboard is already constrained.
+Global LNG shipping availability further determines how quickly additional US volumes can reach international markets.

 In a fast-moving disruption, the shale ramp-up is a medium-term answer to a short-term problem.